 Assigned: Assignments of fund balance are designated by District management.
-The District does not have any assigned fund balance at year end.

 Unassigned: Fund balance that has not been reported in any other classification is reported as unassigned.

 F. Property Taxes Receivable and Deferred Revenue

 Property taxes are levied on December 15, and attach as an enforceable lien on property on January 1st of the following year, payable in either one installment (no later than April 30th) or two equal installments (not later than February 28th and June 15th) without interest or penalty.
 Taxes not paid within the prescribed time bear interest at the rate of one percent (1%) per month until paid.
 Unpaid amounts and the accrued interest thereon become delinquent on June 16th.
 Property taxes are levied and collected on behalf of the District by Weld County and are reported as revenue when received by the County Treasurers.
 Property taxes levied in the current year and payable in the following year are reported as a receivable at December 31; however, since the taxes are not available to pay current liabilities, the receivable is recorded as deferred revenue.